Your Right to Organize

 - California Public Employee Relations CPER publishes a bi-monthly journal on public sector labor and employment relations as well as a series of Pocket Guides to collective bargaining statutes and other areas of the law that pertain to California’s public sector workers.

-Members who work for private sector employers have the right to organize a union under the National Labor Relations Act, passed by Congress in 1935.
+Educators and support staff who work for private sector employers have the right to organize a union under the National Labor Relations Act, passed by Congress in 1935.
 The NLRA is a federal law that grants employees the right to form or join unions and engage in protected, concerted activities to address or improve working conditions.